-But wait it gets better.
+Wait it gets better.
 Fast forward to Friday.
-The day where nobody wants to cook and cereal for dinner is not gonna cut it.
+The day where nobody wants to cook and cereal for dinner is not gonna cut it again.
 Solution, Pizza.
 The step up from cup-of-noodles for dinner.
 Look We/I had a very stressful week.
 Cici's sounded good.
 Except when both you and and your spouse are functioning on about 3 hours of interrupted sleep every night of the week you don't always think straight.
 Like for example Cici's on a Friday night is going to be filled with other exhausted parents and starving children.
 Maybe ordering pizza, renting a movie and staying home might have been better for the moody teenager, the hyper 5 year old, the sensory sensitive child, the anxious teen, and lastly the certifiable parents.
 No, not us we venture out anyways.

 Incident 1) The car ride over we talked about service dogs and N-Zilla said dogs can't go to restaurants.
 Just so happened at Cici's their was person with a service dog.
 Great learning experience!
 Visual connection!
 Great the Autism Gods were looking out for me.
 Except they weren't.
 N-Zilla was excited stopped in his tracks and said, "Oh mommy, you were right".
 Then took off to the game area.
 Adorable.
 I smiled at the lady who had the dog but she did not.
-She said-and I qoute, "Hey lady, watch your freak'n kid I could have fell and died".
+She said-and I quote, "Hey lady, watch your freak'n kid I could have fell and died".
 Qui-chi!
 I took a deep yoga breath and screamed FUCK in the depths of my brain.
 I had to let it go.
 After all we most likely belonged to the same community.

-When you have a chubby baby in a car seat sleeping at a restaurant it's cute.
-When your 13 y/o does it people stair.
+When you have a chubby baby in a car seat sleeping at a restaurant its cute.
+When your 13 y/o does it people stare.
 The couple behind us kept telling their kids to stop staring.
 It was like eyes burning my neck.
-But no matter didn't bother me too much.
+No matter.
+Didn't bother me too much.
 To the left of me I could see N-Zilla and Tula eating candy off the floor.
 Still no matter I was gonna eat my second slice of pizza.
 Eventually we left.

 Incident 3) Driving home in our mini-van (barf) we must have been driving slow.
 You know like any family van full of kids coming to a red light.
 In the process we pissed someone off.
-A very scare someone.
+A very scarey someone.
 He started honking and all that intimidating stuff.
-When Rumpleskilton pulled to the side of us the Hubs made a joke saying that he was going to say something but the guy looked scary.
+When Rumpleskilton pulled to the side of us the Hubs made a joke saying that he was going to say something but the guy looked too scary.
 Everyone laughed.
 It lightened up the mood.
 Except it didn't.
 Rumplestiltskin pulled aside us rolled down his window and started cussing and trying to insult us.
 Qui-chi-Qui-chi.

-"Mommy, it's never okay to say bad words but sometimes when peoples are mean Mommies have to say Fuck".
+"Mommy, it's never okay to say bad words but sometimes when peoples are mean, Mommies have to say Fuck".